 #5: Don’t Underestimate the Power of Testing

 Your Facebook advertising strategy may be well laid out and implemented.
 And you could have done all the needed homework and also have taken calculated risks while starting a campaign.

 But how do you know which ads are complete losers and which ones are the real winners?
 How do you find out what’s making some of your ads tick?
 How do you ensure your campaign is successful in the long run?

-The answers to these questions is simple: keep testing your ads.
+The answer to these questions is simple: keep testing your ads.

 A/B testing or split testing is an essential part of a profitable Facebook advertising campaign.
 It’s a simple method of running different variations of an ad against one another.

-If you truly want your Facebook ad campaigns to pay off, you should never stop testing, as many elements as you can.
-Right from your ad copy to the image to your campaign objective.
+If you truly want your Facebook ad campaigns to pay off, you should never stop testing, as many elements in your ad creatives as you can.
+Right from your ad copy to the images to your campaign objective.
 Test everything, and often.

 Yes, getting results with Facebook ads does require you to go through a bit of trial and error.
 But in the end, this is the very knowledge that will help you avoid future mistakes.

-So as you keep an eye on the budget, try to spend a good chunk of it (at least initially) to see how your targeted audience response, and if a subset of it can be targeted better.
+So as you keep an eye on the ad spend, try to spend a good chunk of it (at least initially) to see how your targeted audience responds, and if a subset of it can be targeted better.